 We’ll be sure to go through the list with a fine-toothed comb so you know what you need on your essential kitchen utensils list and why.
 However, you can skip straight to the free printable list if you want.

-Don’t forget to pair it with our basic grocery list.
+Don’t forget to pair this list with our basic grocery list.
 Doing this will mean you can whip up some tasty basic meals whilst you get your kitchen up and running.

 Buying Cooking Utensils Dos and Don’ts